 But let’s take a step back – what do we mean when we talk about open/exposed RPP ports?

-When organizations enable remote functionality on a Windows server, they open its RDP ports to the outside world, specifically ports 3389, 3387, 3392.
+When organizations configure and enable remote functionality on a Windows server, they open its RDP ports to the outside world, specifically ports 3389, 3387, 3392.
 At that point, if the server is connected to the Internet, it is vulnerable to RDP brute-force attacks.
 While opening RDP ports to the Internet was uncommon a few years ago, it has unfortunately become the de-facto standard when creating cloud Windows instances.

 But What Do These RDP Attacks Look Like, Really?